fs-linguistics/Fachschaft-Planning/README.md

 ---

+- change meeting time?
+- FS announcements chat?
+- start workshops next week
+- start all purpose tutorials next week
+  - should we also do before FS meetings?
+- discuss meeting time
+- discuss if we want to talk about revising email system
-- Fachschaft rules and limitations so we don't start a cult?
+- Fachschaft rules and limitations so we don't start a cult? -Bo